Spokane, Portland and Seattle 539: Preservation

 In 2014, the Port of Kalama opened an Interpretive Center, and they planned to place a NP steam locomotive inside as an icon that Kalama was created by the NP.
 However, there are only 20 locomotives from the NP left to survive, and none of them were available at that time.
 In late 2019, the Port of Kalama approached the GCRY, who agreed to sell No. 539 for shipment back to the Pacific Northwest.
 On January 23, 2020, No. 539 was separated into flatcars to leave Williams almost the same way it left Battle Ground in 2007.
 The following day, the 1,200 mile journey began, and on March 18, the locomotive arrived at Kalama.
 As it was unloaded, the boiler was re-attached to the frame and running gear once again.
 The locomotive was placed on extended rail and pushed inside the interpretive center without incident.
 As of 2022, No. 539 is still being given another cosmetic restoration inside the interpretive center.
 Although, the building is wide enough to fit the locomotive itself inside, it can't fit the locomotive and the tender together.
-Thus, the tender is being displayed just outside on the extended rail with a small rooftop built over it.
-As of 2023, No. 539 remains on static display inside the center, where "Rail meets Sail".
+Thus, the tender is being displayed just outside on the extended rail, with plans for a small rooftop to be built over it.
+As of 2025, No. 539 remains on static display inside the interpretive center at the Port of Kalama, where "Rail meets Sail".